ondrejsuchomel/MSDHomework/README.md

 ## Docker setup

 Docker setup is done inside Dockerfile located inside of *repository/src* folder.
 Inside is set of commands to update the container and install required tools and copy files for the application inside.
 Docker container also uploads the index.html, error.html and javascript.js to the s3 bucket.
+S3 bucket name is hardcoded here - for app to uppload to other bucket is need to be changed in Dockerfile and new image has to be created.

 ## Application